 Rick Davidson has been badgering me for over a year to write a profile.
 Somehow he enlisted my wife, Mel Welsh, and now she is badgering me!

 I grew up in Nashville in a most amazing era.
-I attended Father Ryan High, the only integrated high school in Middle Tennessee at the time.
-Woolworth counter sit-ins were occurring; the Viet Nam war was beginning; as a freshman in high school, I watched the Medicare Act vote live on TV (I had no idea what it meant but it seemed important).
-In college at Notre Dame I spent time in rural Mexico working on community projects.
-Our gang of four left central Mexico early one summer because we were told we would be shot if we worked on a community school project.
+I attended Father Ryan High, the only integrated high school in middle Tennessee at the time.
+Woolworth counter sit-ins were occurring; the Viet Nam war was beginning; and as a freshman in high school, I watched the Medicare Act vote live on TV (I had no idea what it meant, but it seemed important).
+In college at Notre Dame, I spent time in rural Mexico working on community projects.
+But our gang of four left early one summer when we were told we’d be shot if we continued our work on the community school project.

 With that background, I entered Vanderbilt Medical School for what I thought would be four years of concentrating on the books and leaning medicine.